Session management in Unified Service Desk

 The first session tab is for the account, and the second session tab is for the case.
 You can define the format of the text for the session name for an entity using the Session Lines configuration (Settings > Unified Service Desk > Session Lines) in the Common Data Service platform.
 For more information, see Configure the session tab name format.

 Session overview entries are unique in the fact that more than one may display in a stacking fashion in the user interface (UI) area.
 Each session overview entry that has all replacement parameters successfully replaced will display in the output window.
 For example, the following two session overview entries are available for the Adventure Works (sample)-US session tab: General and Social Info.

 These entries are not typically populated by a business user, however, a skilled business user may copy and paste existing entries and replace values that will meet their needs.
 This is because the entries are actually XAML markup often seen in Microsoft Silverlight or Windows Presentation Foundation (WPF) applications.
 They can be created with designer tools such as Blend for Visual Studio in a graphical fashion, or with a text editor.
 The XAML markup must be properly formatted for it to display correctly in Unified Service Desk.

-You can define the session overview information for an entity using the Session Lines configuration (Settings > Unified Service Desk > Session Lines) in Customer Engagement apps.
+You can define the session overview information for an entity using the Session Lines configuration (Settings > Unified Service Desk > Session Lines) in the Common Data Service platform.
 For more information, see Define session overview information.